MilagrosMarin/utah_organoids/docs/README.md

   1. [Run the Workflow Computations Locally](RUN_LOCALLY_GUIDE.md).
   2. May contribute to the pipeline codebase and project documentation.
   3. Refer to the [Troubleshooting guide](TROUBLESHOOTING.md) for assistance if needed.

+## Standard Operating Procedure for Utah Organoids DataJoint pipeline
+You can find the standard operating procedures for the Utah Organoids DataJoint pipeline [here](PROCEDURE.md).
+Please refer to this document for detailed instructions on how to use the pipeline.